Year Group 6

 Start & End of the School Day

 Children will be escorted down to the playground at 3pm.
 Children who have permission to walk home alone will be dismissed from the playground.
-Children who are collected will remain with the teacher until an adult comes to collect them.
+Children who are collected will remain with the teacher until the appropriate adult comes to collect them.

-If a different adult is collecting your child please inform the class teacher in writing using your child's communication book or by e-mail.
+If a different adult is collecting your child please inform the school by e-mailing email@example.com.

-Year 6 parents considering allowing their children to walk home from school unaccompanied, must complete a form (available from the school website), and permission for this must be granted by Mrs Francis.
+Year 6 parents considering allowing their children to walk home from school unaccompanied, must complete a form and permission for this must be granted by the Headteacher.
+Please click here to complete the online form /virtual-office/forms/permission-to-walk-home-year-5-and-6),

 Year Group Specific Information

-During the Summer term, children usually have an opportunity to take part in a week's residential visit.
+During the Summer term, children will have an opportunity to take part in a week's residential visit.
 Keep an eye out on ParentMail for further information.

-Year 6 SATs will take place from Monday 8th May 2023 to Thursday 11th May 2023.
-Attend the presentation at the curriculum evening and look out for important information regarding this and find out how you can help support and prepare your child for the tests.
+Year 6 SATs will take place from Tuesday 9th May 2023 to Friday 12th May 2023.
+Please see the presentation by clicking on the tab opposite to find out more about the statutory tests, and how we can work together to support and prepare your child for the tests.

 There are numerous opportunities for you to join in with the life of the school in the following ways:

-Hillcross is committed to safeguarding and promoting the welfare of children and expects all staff, volunteers and visitors to share this commitment.
-This means that we have a Child Protection Policy and supporting procedures in place.
-All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.
-Parents and carers are welcome to read the policy on request.
+Hillcross is committed to safeguarding and promoting the welfare of children.
+We expect all staff, governors, visitors, families and children to share this commitment.
+We have a Child Protection Policy and robust supporting procedures in place.
+Parents and carers are encouraged to visit the Safeguarding page of our website to find out more about these - please click on the tab on the right-hand side of this page.

 Our Designated Safeguarding Leads (DSLs) are: